 Gradually add flour, mixing at low speed until the dough is smooth and no longer sticky.
 Lightly flour a surface and knead the dough.

-Roll out to ยผ inch thick and cut into shapes with cookie cutters, placing them on the prepared baking sheet.
+Roll it out toย ยผ inch thick and cut it into shapes with cookie cutters, placing them on the prepared baking sheet.

 Bake for 20-25 minutes until golden brown.
 Let cool completely.